 How do I lift weights?
 When you are lifting go slow.
 It is recommended that you lift a weight for the count of 4 and then lower it for a count of 2.
 You should be able to lift the weight at least 8 times and no more than 12.
 You can still have benefits if you go outside that range.
 But if you can lift a weight more than 12 times in a row, increase the weight for more benefits.
 Again don’t feel tied down to the rules.
 The biggest rule is that you tire the muscle.
 This builds muscle.
 If one repetition tires your muscle or if 25 repetitions tires the muscle you are still building.
 For a while my husband and I worked a program where we just lifted a heavy weight once and held it for about 10 seconds.
 Don’t do this however without a partner to spot you.

 How many sets should I do?
 Repetitions are how many times you lift a weight.
 This is what we just talked about in the last paragraph.
 Sets are how many times you perform the repetitions.
 For example, I may perform 8 bicep curls before my muscle becomes tired.
 I then rest for a minute or two and do it one more time.
 I just performed 2 sets.
-A study that I read a while back said that you only need to do one set at a workout to gain muscle as long as youtire the muscle.
+A study that I read a while back said that you only need to do one set of a specific exercise to gain muscle as long as you tire the muscle.
 You can do more but the muscle you gain from the extra sets are low.
-I am sure that you are a lot like me.
-I am very busy and when I lift at the gym I just perform one set of each exercise that I do.
-I just don’t have the time to do more and I continue to gain muscle and decrease my body fat.
+We all lead busy lives.
+If you only have time to perform one set of an exercise, great!
 Do 2-3 sets if you do have time.
 It will increase muscle a bit and burn more calories.

-To convince yourself further read the pages titled Exercise and Exercise or Gain Weight.
-These pages explain in more depth the benefits of building muscle.
-There is no other option if you want to lose weight.
-Because we naturally lose muscle as we age we naturally burn less calories as we age.
-So to lose weight we have to eat less as we age.
+To convince yourself further read the pages titled Exercise and Exercise to Prevent Weight Gain.
+These pages explain more in depth the benefits of building muscle.
+There is no other option if you want to lose weight and support your body.
+Because we naturally lose muscle as we age we naturally burn less calories.
+Therefore to lose weight we have to eat less and less.
 Who wants to do that!
 Build your muscle, burn more calories and enjoy life!